Locations:

 Symptoms can range from mild to severe.
 They can appear a few minutes after you start exercising or after you finish a workout.
 Symptoms usually start to improve after about 30 minutes of rest.

-Sometimes, exercise-induced asthma can return up to 12 hours after you’ve finished exercising.
+Sometimes, exercise-induced asthma symptoms can return up to 12 hours after you’ve finished exercising.
 They can appear even when you’re at rest.
 These are called “late-phase” symptoms.
 It may take up to a day for late-phase symptoms to go away.

 What causes exercise-induced asthma?